onfido/pyonfido/README.md

 # Running tests

-To confirm that things are working as expected you can run the unit tests using ``setup.py`` or checking the [CI](https://travis-ci.org/smcl/pyonfido)
+To confirm that things are working as expected you can check the [CI](https://travis-ci.org/smcl/pyonfido) or run the unit tests using `setup.py`:

     $ python setup.py test

-The code should also be compliant with [PEP-8](https://www.python.org/dev/peps/pep-0008/), which you can confirm by installing and running flake8 on the onfido library:
+The code should also be compliant with [PEP 8](https://www.python.org/dev/peps/pep-0008/), which you can confirm by installing and running flake8 on the onfido library:

     $ pip install flake8
     $ flake8 onfido

-There are also a handful of integration tests which connect to the Onfido API, they will only be run if you set the ``ONFIDO_INTEGRATION_TEST_API_TOKEN`` environment variable and run the tests:
+There are also a handful of integration tests which connect to the Onfido API, they will only be run if you set the `ONFIDO_INTEGRATION_TEST_API_TOKEN` environment variable and run the tests:

     $ ONFIDO_INTEGRATION_TEST_API_TOKEN=my_test_api_key python setup.py test